-In section III, we have already obtained the GP prior models for j ( $j = 1, 2, \dots, M$ ) step ahead predictors.
-In the proposed direct approach, multistep ahead prediction up to M step is carried out directly using every GP prior models as shown in Fig. 1.
+We have already obtained the GP prior models for j (j = 1, 2,...M) step ahead predictors.
+In the direct approach, multistep ahead prediction up to M step is carried out directly using every GP prior models as shown in Fig. 1.